luyadev/luya/docs/guide/app-module-frontend.md

     }
 }
 ```

-Those actios are already accesible by an exact url, because we have a `DefaultController` in our `frontendmodule` most likely the url for the `actionHello()` is:
+Those actions are already accesible by an exact url, because we have a `DefaultController` in our `frontendmodule` most likely the url for the `actionHello()` is:

 `your-public-project-domain/frontendmodule/default/hello`